Skip to Content

 How to clean your concrete basement floors to prep for paint | Building Bluebird

-Working in sections, I poured the solution onto the concrete.
+Working in sections, I poured the cleaning solution onto the concrete.
 I used a deck scrub brush to clean the surface to remove as much dirt as possible.

 How to clean your concrete basement floors to prep for paint | Building Bluebird